City-of-Helsinki/drupal-module-helfi-api-base/documentation/environment-resolver.md

 // $domain = 'nginx-asuminen-dev.agw.arodevtest.hel.fi';
 ```

-Use `internal` environment to reference to current instance.
+You can use `internal` environment to reference to current instance.
 This is useful when you need to create API requests against current instance for example.

+It will always default to `http://127.0.0.1:8080` domain.

 ## Usage in other projects